• Skip to content

 • is unwell and has a fever for no apparent reason

-• might have put something in their ear.
+• might have put in a foreign object in their ear.

 Treatment for ear pulling